KichoX/Daily-Blog/README.md

 # Daily-Blog
 CHECK IT AT : https://daily-blog-ua4j.onrender.com/

+This is the same as The journal template i did for local use without database but this one hosted and ready for actual use.
+Btw you can click the footer text to navigate you to my cv if you want to learn more about me.

 step by step of the upload:

 1. Selecting whole directory in VScode and opening terminal.